ammarhakim/ammar-simjournal/je/je24/je24-euler-embedded-bc.rst

 sensitively depend on geometry, a better boundary representation should be used.
 However, the solutions give a qualitative indication of the flow features.

+For some problems, in particular shock interaction with embedded objects, in which the shock standoff distance is significant, the use of stair-stepped boundaries gives results comparable to cut-cell conformal boundary methods.

 For magnetosphere problems the shock properties depend on magnetic field structure rather than the geometry of the planet/moon